tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Methods

 Eq. \ref{eq:distill} directly defines a cost function that maximizes the cosine similarity between the new and original audio encoders, which can be used for the distillation process:

 where $\text{sg}[\cdot]$ represents the stop-gradient operation.
-As mentioned, this loss function requires to have only the audio modality for the distillation process.
+As mentioned, this loss function requires only the audio modality for the distillation process.

-\subsection{Pruning the shared multimodal latent space}
+\subsection{Pruning the Shared Multimodal Latent Space}

-To efficiently compute the loss function and distil the audio encoder using the shared multimodal latent space, the two projections need to have the same dimensionality $d$.
-This requirement constrains CLAP's computational cost as the projection layers' output has always to be $d$, precluding parameter or operation reduction.
-After the distillation process, however, the dimensionality of the shared latent space can be reduced to $r \leq d$.
-To achieve this reduction, we again refer to the geometrical representation of the learned similarity.
-Since the similarity metric measures how aligned the vectors are, perturbing the vectors by zeroing out the entries that are smallest in absolute value affects negligibly vectors' direction and thus also the structure of the latent space.
+To compute the loss function and distill the audio encoder using the shared multimodal latent space, it is essential that the two projections maintain the same dimensionality $d$.
+Therefore, the output of the projection layers should always be $d$, precluding parameter or operation reduction.
+After the distillation process, however, the dimensionality of the shared latent space can be reduced to $r < d$.
+The similarity metric measures the alignment between vectors.
+Therefore, zeroing out the entries associated with the smallest absolute value in the vector negligibly affects the vectors' direction and, consequently, the structure of the latent space.

 To avoid data leakage, we rank the vector entries on the training set.
-Therefore, we compute the average absolute value of the student projections outputs $E_a^S$ on the entire training set, such that we can rank the latent dimensions from the most important to the least, following:
+Therefore, we compute the average absolute value of the student projections outputs $\mathbf E_a^S$ on the entire training set, such that we can rank the latent dimensions from the most important to the least, following:

-where $D$ is the number of samples in the training set, $E_{a,i}^S$ is the projection of the $i$-th training sample in the shared, multimodal latent space, $|\cdot|$ is the element-wise absolute value operation, and the $\text{argsort}(\cdot)$ returns the indexes such that the entries of $E_{a,i}^S[I]$ are sorted in a decreasing order.
+where $D$ is the number of samples in the training set, $\mathbf E_{a,i}^S$ is the projection of the $i$-th training sample in the shared, multimodal latent space, $|\cdot|$ is the element-wise absolute value operation, and the $\text{argsort}(\cdot)$ returns the indexes such that the entries of $\mathbf E_{a,i}^S[I]$ are sorted in a decreasing order.

-\subsection{Efficient audio encoder}
+\subsection{Efficient Audio Encoder}